ClementBenezech/webpackExperiments/README.md

 I mean, yeah ok, you install packages, you write front end code and shit, it does stuff.

-But for all this to becom a web application people can actually use on their browser, there needs to be some kind of transformation process.
+But for all this to become a web application people can actually use on their browser, there needs to be some kind of transformation process.

 Webpack is a Module bundler: it will kindof "agregate" everything in your project, and generates a "build", taking into account dependencies between all the modules.

-Te build itself consists of one or multiple files containing optimized JS, styles, images etc, generated from you project source (see image above :) )
+Te build itself consists of one or multiple files containing optimized JS, styles, images etc, generated from you project source.

 So wether you are using Vanilla JS and simple CSS or react components with css in JS and typescript, Webpack will be able to package it into a webapp that any browser can understand.